GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 The inputted dataset usually comprises of a ground-motion record flatfile.
 Many seismological institutions provide flatfiles of processed ground-motion records.
 These flatfiles often slightly differ in format, but generally follow a template of a .csv file in which each row represents a single ground-motion record, that is, a recording of the observed ground-motion at a single station.
 Each record contains information for (1) the associated earthquake (e.g. moment magnitude, hypocentral location, focal depth), (2) the associated site parameters (e.g. shear-wave velocity in the upper 30m of a site (Vs30)), (3) source-to-site distance metrics (e.g. epicentral distance, Joyner-Boore distance) and (4) ground-motion intensity values for various intensity measures (e.g. peak-ground acceleration (PGA), peak-ground velocity (PGV), spectral acceleration (SA) for various spectral ordinates).

 Within a residual analysis, the information provided in each ground-motion record is used to evaluate how closely a selection of GMPEs predict the expected (observed) ground-motion.
 The ground-motion records within a flatfile will usually comprise of earthquakes from the same region and of the same tectonic region type.
-This is because, if for example, we are trying to identify the best performing GMPEs for Albania, we will only want to examine how well the considered GMPEs predict the (observed) ground-motion for earthquakes originating from Albania and potentially the surrounding (tectonically similar) regions if we need supplementary ground-motion records to improve the dataset's coverage with respect to magnitude, distance etc.
 Parsers are provided in the smt for the most widely used flatfile formats (e.g. ESM, NGAWest2).

 In this example, we will consider the ESM 2018 format parser for the parsing of a ESM 2018 flatfile comprising of earthquakes from Albania and the surrounding regions.
 We will then evaluate appropriate GMPEs using the parsed metadata in the explanations of the subsequent smt components.